ArnaudHemmerle/xrr_trough/README.md

-# XRR
+# XRR on Langmuir trough

-Scripts and instructions for XRR on liquid-air interfaces.
+Scripts and instructions for XRR performed on the Langmuir trough.

 ## Alignment